 • Weather: Colorado Springs has a cooler, dry-winter and its location just east of the Rocky Mountains affords it the rapid warming influence from chinook winds during winter but also subjects it to drastic day-to-day variability in weather conditions.
 Winters range from mild to moderately cold.
 Dry weather generally prevails, but brief afternoon thunderstorms are common, especially in July and August when the city receives the majority of its annual rainfall.

 • State licensing: The Colorado Public Utilities Commission (COPUC) regulates local and intrastate moving service providers in Colorado.
-Before booking, ensure the moving company is officially licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

-• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Colorado Springs without delay.
-You can select your official move date when completing the form.
+• Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You'll be able to set your official move date, helping ensure your mail is forwarded correctly to Colorado Springs.
 Start the process here.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
 Under this option, the mover's responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
 If you seek comprehensive coverage for your items' full value, discuss alternative options with the moving company you're hiring or explore third-party insurance providers.

 Where to live in Colorado Springs